UTAH CRIMINAL DEFENSE ATTORNEY

 Andrew McAdams’ experience as a former prosecutor and criminal defense attorney with more than twenty years of legal experience provides insight into how homicide investigations are evaluated by the state.
 That experience can be valuable when assessing the evidence, identifying potential issues in the investigation, and determining how best to respond to serious criminal allegations.

-Homicide Defense Representation Throughout Northern Utah
+Homicide Defense Across Northern Utah

 Frequently Asked Questions About Homicide Charges in Utah